Find out more about what happens at a credibility interview and how you will need to prepare.

 If you receive an invitation to attend a visa interview, you should make sure you plan sufficient time to prepare and think about your answers.
 Do not underestimate the importance of answering your questions in full detail and in good English.
 If you prepare thoroughly, this will also help you to feel calm and confident at the interview.

-A good starting point for your preparation is for you to review the information you include in your application and when you apply to Teesside, we will send you a survey to complete.
+A good starting point for your preparation is for you to review the information you include in your application and when you apply to Teesside, we will send you a mandatory questionnaire to complete.
 It asks you for further information about your study plans and preparation, which helps us to consider if we will sponsor you with a CAS (Confirmation of Acceptance for Studies).
-Reviewing the answers you provide to the survey will help you with your preparation for a credibility interview.
+Reviewing the answers you provide to the mandatory questionnaire will help you with your preparation for a credibility interview.